oyewoledavid/Laravel-LAMP-Deployment/documentation.md

 10. Check your Slave node to confirm if your crontab is installed succesfully, run the command `crontab -l` and you should see something like this.
 ![crontab -l](/images/crontab%20-l.jpg)

-11. To confirm that my cronjob worked, i cat the /var/log/uptime.txt where i append the result and here is my result.
+11. To confirm that my cronjob worked, i cat the /var/log/uptime.txt where i redirected the result of the command and here is the result.
 ![uptime](/images/uptime.jpg)